-Simple Direction: Use respectful language accompanied by please and thank
+Simple Direction: Use respectful language accompanied by please and thank you.
+Keep directions simple.

 Give a simple direction (direct to the behaviour you want to see).
 "If you want to ask a question, put up your hand and wait - without calling out.
 Thanks".
 Then, turn the eye focus away to the ontask members of the class or the lesson itself as is necessary.
 Allow the child "take up time" to react.